What is it ?

 Power supply values are bound within 50 and 500V.

 Once your set of parameters is fine, press button “Solve”.
 It will yield the result as an image containing:

 - a bargraph with stacked voltages across anode resistor, tube, cathode resistors

 - the operating voltages, currents and powers.

-This JPEG image can be copied or downloaded (right-click).
+Why outputing result as an image ? because it can be copied directly in your notes or downloaded (right-click).

 Reliability and accuracy

 Operating points are calculated with algorithms based upon the unique and publicly documented Norman Koren’s modeling, which is for sure – like any other model – not perfect specially at low anode voltage or very negative grid voltage.
 Every time you run a solver, it provides you with a reliability assessment, written in green when:

 - all computed Vgk voltages are negative or null